-This document is only relevant to the ePot.V3 series of electronic stepped attenuator & preamp controller and related V3 preamps.
+This document is only relevant to the ePot.V3 series of electronic stepped attenuator & preamp controller and V3 model preamps.

 Firmware is a class of computer software that controls a specific hardware device and is typically stored in that devices’s read only memory.
 By its nature firmware is neither easy to erase nor is it easy to replace or update especially as compared to software applications that run on a personal computer.
 Firmware usually runs directly on a microcontroller’s “bare metal” without any intervening operating system.

-The simple reality with software is there are always bugs that need fixing and new features and capabilities that keep getting added.
-Most of the time the casual owner of equipment can ignore all that.
-But sometimes the bug is significant and once the fix is in the only way to get that fix into your machine is to do a firmware update.
+The simple reality is that all software have bugs.
+Most of the time the casual owner of equipment can ignore them.
+But sometimes the bug is significant and needs to be fixed.
+And sometimes we simply make improvements and add features you might like to have.
+In either cause, the only way to get the fix or improvement into your machine is to do a firmware update.

 Firmware for the ePot.V3 is common to both the Mini and the Max.
 That means there’s a unified common source code used for both the Mini and the Max.
 The firmware versions shown in the changelog below reflect this commonality and applies to both the Mini and Max.